Lyft Inc. (LYFT) Beta Value: Understanding the Market Risk

 LYFT) stock’s latest price update

-Lyft Inc. (NASDAQ: LYFT)’s stock price has decreased by -4.78 compared to its previous closing price of 10.46.
-Despite this, the company has experienced a 10.79% gain in its stock price over the last five trading sessions.
+Lyft Inc. (NASDAQ: LYFT)’s stock price has increased by 0.41 compared to its previous closing price of 9.83.
+Despite this, the company has experienced a -1.89% fall in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/13/23 that Court Ruling Hands Victory to Uber, Lyft

 LYFT’s Market Performance

-LYFT’s stock has risen by 10.79% in the past week, with a monthly drop of -6.83% and a quarterly drop of -3.49%.
-The volatility ratio for the week is 6.76% while the volatility levels for the last 30 days are 5.45% for Lyft Inc. The simple moving average for the last 20 days is 2.47% for LYFT stock, with a simple moving average of -26.55% for the last 200 days.
+LYFT’s stock has fallen by -1.89% in the past week, with a monthly drop of -6.62% and a quarterly drop of -5.82%.
+The volatility ratio for the week is 5.57% while the volatility levels for the last 30 days are 5.55% for Lyft Inc. The simple moving average for the last 20 days is 2.35% for LYFT stock, with a simple moving average of -26.81% for the last 200 days.

 Analysts’ Opinion of LYFT